Path-integral Monte Carlo estimator for the dipole polarizability of quantum plasma: Theory

 Let us consider charged plasma comprising of $N$ identical quantum particles with charge $-e$ in a cubic box of volume $V=L^3$.
 For convenience, and without loss of generality, we can reduce the rank-2 susceptibility tensor $\chi(\omega)$ to its spherically symmetric diagonal, denoted $z$, and consider the response of this (homogeneous, isotropic) system to a long-wavelength electric field $E_z(\omega)$ applied along the direction $z$.
 From the zero-field limit of Eq.~\eqref{eq:deltaU1}, we can derive

 which leads, using $U_E(\mathbf{r}, \omega) = \mu(\mathbf{r}) \cdot \mathbf{E}(\omega)$ and perturbation theory, to the Kubo formula \cite{Kubo1957}

-where $\alpha(\omega)$ is per-particle dipole polarizability, $n=N/V$ is the number density, the angle brackets evaluate a quantum statistical average over the volume $V$, and square brackets denote a commutator.
+where $n=N/V$ is the number density, the angle brackets evaluate a quantum statistical average over the volume $V$, and square brackets denote a commutator.
 The dipole moment operator in $z$ direction is generally

-where $q_i$ and $\mathbf{r_i}(t)$ are the respective charge and position of the $i$th particle.
-If $|q_i|=e$ for all $i$, Eqs.~\eqref{eq:chi_alpha} and \eqref{eq:alpha_w} can be expressed with the Fourier-space density--density susceptibility $\chi_{nn}(\omega)$ like in Eq.~\eqref{eq:chi_q} or the dynamic structure factor \cite{Giuliani2008}, as is typically done to treat shorter wavelengths.
+where $q_i$, $\mathbf{r \in} V$ and $\mathbf{r_i}(t)$ are the respective charge and position of the $i$th particle.
+If $|q_i|=e$ for all $i$, Eq.~\eqref{eq:chi_w} can be expressed with the Fourier-space density--density susceptibility $\chi_{nn}(\omega)$ like in Eq.~\eqref{eq:chi_q} or the dynamic structure factor \cite{Giuliani2008}, as is typically done to treat shorter wavelengths.

 Let us denote the dipole--dipole correlation function with

 such that the retarded (causal) correlation function is

 whose spectral density function is \cite{Jarrell1996}